|In Memory of|

 16 October 1917, just in time to take part in the Second Battle of Passchendaele.
 This would have been a terrible introduction to the horrors of the Western Front, fought in a quagmire of

-mud and with frequent rain - although better planning ultimately resulted in and overall Allied victory but, as ever, with terrible casualties.
+mud and with frequent rain - although better planning ultimately resulted in an overall Allied victory but, as ever, there were terrible casualties.

 On 21st March, the German Army launched its Spring Offensive from the Hindenburg Line with the objective of ending the war before American troops and resources could tilt the balance

 towards the Allies.
 The objective was to smash through the Allied lines, push the British forces into the sea and to cut off their supply lines by seizing the ports.
 During the next few

 weeks the enemy attacks made worrying progress and, in the desperate fighting to limit the advance, there were heavy casualties before the offensive eventually ran out of steam

 and was subdued.
 17th Battalion, as part of 39th Division, took a full part during this critical period and, in late April was in action in the offensive's third phase, known as Operation

 Georgette which aimed to cut off the British Second Army at Ypres.
 Despite continuing difficulties in replacing diminished manpower, the attack was held once again.
 During a phase